Millennium (Backstreet Boys album)

-Millennium is the third studio album (second in the United States) by American boy band Backstreet Boys, released by Jive Records on May 18, 1999.
+Millennium is the third studio album (second in the United States) and the first worldwide album by American vocal group Backstreet Boys.
+It was released on May 18, 1999, by Jive Records.
 It was a highly anticipated follow-up to both their U.S. self-titled 1997 album and their second released album, Backstreet's Back (1997).

 Millennium held the record for most shipments in one year, with 11 million shipments sold in the United States in 1999.
 It was nominated for five Grammy Awards and became one of the best-selling albums of all time, selling 24 million copies worldwide.
 The Backstreet Boys promoted Millennium through the Into the Millennium Tour, which became one of the fastest-grossing tours ever.

 Background

 Following the release of their 1997 albums Backstreet's Back and Backstreet Boys selling a combined 27 million copies worldwide, the Backstreet Boys were met with critics accusing them of being a "flash in the pan" and misconceptions that they earned a lot of money.
 From 1997 to 1998, the band filed a lawsuit against manager Lou Pearlman, stating that they only received $300,000 from recording and touring while he kept over $10 million.
 Pearlman claimed to be the "sixth Backstreet Boy" and revealed to them that he managed rival boy band NSYNC, who sold over 6 million copies of their debut album, stating that "it's business."
 On September 18, 1998, the band left their management company Wright Stuff, which was formerly associated with Pearlman's record company Trans Continental Records.

 During the same period, the band also dealt with personal tragedies; Kevin Richardson suffered two family deaths, Brian Littrell needed to undergo open heart surgery, Howie Dorough lost his sister from lupus, and the band's producer Denniz Pop died of stomach cancer.
 The album was initially titled Larger Than Life, which Dorough described as "almost like a thank-you song for all they've done" because they always supported the band.

-On July 11, 2025, a "Millennium 2.0" remastered album commemorating the 25th year anniversary was released, which included 13 extra tracks.
+On July 11, 2025, a Millennium 2.0 remastered album commemorating the 25th anniversary was released, which included 13 extra tracks, including an alternative version of their hit song, “I Want It That Way.”